julien01A/Heteroptera_microbiome/README.md

 The raw figure generated in R is available on this GitHub page under the name `Stinkbugs_chao1_raw_fig.png`.

-We then used a Wilcoxon rank sum test with continuity correction to statistically compare Chao 1 indices depending of the proportion of reads of the two most dominant bacteria Pantoea/Erwinia and Serratia.
+We then used aWilcoxon rank sum tests with continuity correction to statistically compare Chao 1 indices depending of the proportion of reads of the two most dominant bacteria *Pantoea/Erwinia* and *Serratia*.
 Here is the script used for Pantoea-Erwinia:

 ```
 #### R ####